jamesdonoh/ios-coursework/report.md

 - the app was built by a single developer with no existing experience with either Objective-C or Swift and therefore using either one would entail learning a completely new language
 - the app was being created from scratch and therefore there was no need to maintain interoperability or consistency with existing legacy code as in some corporate environments (such as the BBC)
-- Swift's type safety and
 - the app idea did not entail using any third-party libraries which are only usable within Objective-C projects
 - usage of Swift is increasing and is expected to equal levels of Objective-C development in the next four years [@hillyer]

+As a language Swift is more readable for novices than Objective-C owing to a lighter syntax and reduced need for punctuation such as square brackets, at making it seem closer to natural language.
+This is partly due to object orientation being designed into the language rather than being added onto an existing language as in the case of Objective-C, but also shows the influence of scripting languages such as Python and Ruby.

 Despite this, it was noticeable that in some respects the developer experience for Swift lags behind Objective-C. For example, some powerful Xcode features such as automatic refactoring of code are still only available for Objective-C projects.
-Also the documentation for some application services (such as the new 'unified logging  system' in Foundation [@logging]) is more oriented towards Objective-C and does not provide any detailed Swift examples.
+Also the documentation for some application services (such as the new 'unified logging  system' in Foundation [@logging]) is more oriented towards Objective-C and does not provide any detailed Swift examples, nor is activity logging (via `os_activity`) available directly yet in Swift.
 This situation is likely to improve over time as Apple's focus moves increasingly from Objective-C to Swift.

-## Privacy and ethical implications

-Although in its current form _FindMyBike_ does not collect any information that identifies an individual, some users may be reluctant to use an app that requires 'always' access to Location Services on the basis that it appears to constantly track their position, which has privacy implications.
-Apple's decision to implement iBeacon support as part of Location Services means that the developer of such an app needs to educate users that although it constantly monitors beacon events, it only requests and transmits the user's absolute geographical location when strictly required (to report a missing bike's location).

 ## Wearable implementation

 One way of improving the usefulness of the app would be to implement watchOS support.
 Given the intended users of the app are motorcycle and scooter riders, who may not notice when their phone receives a notitication, a wearable extension of the app would increase the chance of them being aware of the notification and therefore reporting missing bikes.
 The simplest way to achieve this would be use the Watch Connectivity Framework to send missing bike detection notifications from the iPhone to the watch.

+## Privacy and ethical implications

+Although in its current form _FindMyBike_ does not collect any information that identifies an individual, some users may be reluctant to use an app that requires 'always' access to Location Services on the basis that it appears to constantly track their position, which has privacy implications.
+Apple's decision to implement iBeacon support as part of Location Services means that the developer of such an app needs to educate users that although it constantly monitors beacon events, it only requests and transmits the user's absolute geographical location when strictly required (to report a missing bike's location).

+The App Store Review Guidelines state that apps "that collect user or usage data must have a privacy policy and secure user content for the collection" [@appstore] but does not give a precise definition of 'user or usage data' nor give details of what a privacy policy should contain.
+A short [privacy policy](https://jamesdonoh.github.io/FindMyBike/privacy) was created for _FindMyBike_ and submitted with the app, and is included with this report.
+It includes the following statement about user consent:

+> The user has the opportunity to confirm that they are happy for their location to be used before the request is made.
+If the request is successful, the location in which the bike was reported is shared with FindMyBike’s servers and the owner of the missing bike only.
+No personal information about you or your bike is shared, only your GPS coordinates.

+## Consumer expectations and the Internet of Things

+The arrival of iBeacons in 2014 coincided with the first discussions of the so-called Internet of Things and the first wave of connected vehicles and household appliances.
+It is clear from experiences with the initial ranging prototype _BeaconRanger_ that the 'proximity' measurement reported for iBeacons is useful more as a 'hint' than a reliable way of representing distances.
+Fortunately for _FindMyBike_ the fact that a beacon has been detected _at all_ is sufficient to notify the user that they are near a missing bike, however it is doubtful whether app developers expecting to use the beacon 'proximity' to direct or orient the user will be satisfied.

 # Appendix A: back-end server